Lookicode/Lookicode/README.md

 ## Hi there 👋

 My name is Lukáš Janeček, a software developer from the Czech Republic.
-Currently traveling New Zealand, Indonesia, Malaysia
+Just returned from traveling New Zealand, Indonesia, Malaysia

 ⚡ Tech stack: Java, Python, JavaScript, Ruby, ~~C++ (deprecated)~~